The best chalk paint brushes for your upcycling projects

 How do you get a smooth finish with chalk paint?

 The key to achieving a smooth finish with chalk paint is all in the preparation.
 Make sure you wipe away any dust or dirt before you apply your first coat, and if required, lightly sand the surface of the furniture before you start.
-If you’re working in a space with lots of dust, put the vacuum cleaner around the area before opening your paint, as this can stick and prevent a smooth application.
+If you're working in a space with lots of dust, put the vacuum cleaner around the area before opening your paint, as this can stick and prevent a smooth application.
+For more information, check out our guide on how to clean painted walls.

 Although there is no guaranteed way to prevent brush marks, the best way to avoid them is making sure your paint is the right consistency.
 Chalk paint can thicken when it comes into contact with the air, so try thinning it with a small amount of water to achieve a smoother application.